Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

    Your home folder holds all your files and other folders such as the Desktop, Downloads, Documents, etc.

-   Move to the folder you created by typing the following and pressing **Enter** at the command prompt:
+   Move to the folder you created by typing the following and then pressing <kbd>Enter</kbd> at the command prompt:

     ~~~
     $ cd Desktop/cloudspan